JDMukiibs/Tic-Tac-Toe/README.md

 ## Latest Release

-The web app that is deployed and running can be found here: https://tic-tac-toe-in-angular.web.app/ Check it out and give me any feedback.
+The web app that is deployed using Firebase can be found here: https://tic-tac-toe-in-angular.web.app/ Check it out and give me any feedback.

 ## Looking Forward